About Primate Conservation, Inc.

 Noel Rowe, the author of The Pictorial Guide to the Living Primates founded PCI in 1992 after witnessing the destruction of a lowland forest in Madagascar.

-and tarsiers (3%).
-Without PCI's support many of these projects might never have been accomplished.
 PCI has supported projects on endangered primates including the Tonkin snub-nosed monkey and the douc langur in Vietnam, the black gibbon in China, Sclater's guenon in Nigeria, the greater bamboo lemur in Madagascar.
 PCI has also funded projects on better known species including orangutans, gorillas, bonobos and chimps.

 In